|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-| | It was the negative week for the S&P 500 (^GSPC).
-During the week, the ^GSPC gave back -8.59 points, or -0.21%, and closed at 4123.34 on Friday, May 6, 2022.
-Weekly volume was 21% above average.
+| | It was a second consecutive positive week for the S&P 500 (^GSPC).
+During the week, the ^GSPC gained 95.44 points, or 1.40%, and closed at 6929.94 on Friday, December 26, 2025.
+Weekly volume was -22% below average.

-Medium-term trend: [See ^GSPC medium-term trend chart] A medium-term downtrend had started on January 4, 2022 at 4818.62 and reached 4062.51 on May 2, 2022. ^GSPC lost 756.11 points, or 15.69%, in 16 weeks.
-The price is now at the 8.05% retracement level.
+Medium-term trend: [See ^GSPC medium-term trend chart] A medium-term uptrend had started on April 7, 2025 at 4835.04 and reached 6945.77 on December 26, 2025. ^GSPC gained -2110.73 points, or -43.65%, in 37 weeks.
+Price is near the trend high.

-Daily Technical Indicators: [See ^GSPC daily technical indicators chart] Daily Williams' Percentage Range is oversold.
-Use the Technical Stock Screener to see the list of stocks with daily oversold Williams' Percentage Range.
-During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
+Daily Technical Indicators: [See ^GSPC daily technical indicators chart] Daily Lane's Stochastic is overbought while Williams' Percentage Range is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Lane's Stochastic or strongly overbought daily Williams' Percentage Range.
+Daily Relative Strength Index and MACD have bearish divergence.
+Use the following links to access the Relative Strength Index and MACD help, or use the Technical Stock Screener to see the list of stocks with daily Relative Strength Index and MACD bearish divergence.
+During the last week, daily MACD line has moved above its signal line.
 Such crossover is considered a bullish signal.
-Use the following link to access Lane's Stochastic help.
-The daily MACD line is below its signal line since April 6, 2022.
-This is an indication that the short-term trend is down.
 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-The distance between the Bollinger Bands is 104.44% higher then one year average.
-It indicates the period of high volatility of the stock price.
+The price touches the upper Bollinger Band.
+The distance between the Bollinger Bands is falling, and it was 2.9% on Friday.
+It is 54.06% lower than one year average.
+It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-During the last week, the 20 Day Moving Average has crossed below the 50 Day Moving Average.
-Such crossover is considered a bearish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |